chielteuben/django-faq/README.rst

 All submitted questions are added as "inactive" and so it is up to the administrator to edit, activate or discard the question as well as set its' sort_order field and slug to reasonable values.
+You can enable users to post questions by setting ``FAQ_ALLOW_QUESTION`` to True in your settings.
-It is possible to enable users to suggest an answer to the question they are posting by setting the ``FAQ_ALLOW_ANSWER`` to True in your settings.
+Accordingly you can enable users to suggest an answer to the question they are posting by setting the ``FAQ_ALLOW_ANSWER`` to True in your settings.
 It is also possible to prevent unregistred users from posting questions by setting ``FAQ_REQUIRE_AUTH`` to True.